The Pros and Cons of a Scheduled Nap Time for Babies & Toddlers - Baby Chick

 3. A Better Nighttime Sleeper

-If they are a great sleeper, chances are your nap schedule is helping.
-It seems that the kids who are good daytime nappers who can soothe themselves to sleep without much difficulty are also sound sleepers at night.
-Those same kids tend to have a regular sleep schedule, so their Circadian rhythm is tied to their routine.
+How well does your little one sleep at night?
+If they’re great sleepers, chances are your nap schedule is helping.
+Kids who are good daytime nappers and can soothe themselves to sleep without much difficulty may also be sound sleepers at night.2,10 They may also have a regular sleep schedule, so their circadian rhythm is tied to their routine.

 The Cons of Scheduled Nap Times

-1. Not for Mommies On-The-Go
+1. Not for On-The-Go Mommies

+As a new mom, I was a homebody.
+I was okay with working remotely, hanging out with my baby, and just working life around the schedule we fell into.
+But I realize that the stay-at-home, totally-tethered-to-a-baby’s-schedule life isn’t for everyone.
 If you’re an adventurous mom who likes to pack up the diaper bag and do some errands, scheduled nap time might not work for you.
 Spontaneous napping during a stroll through the park or a short car trip may be more conducive to your family’s lifestyle.

 2. Harder Adjustment to Physiological Changes

 Thinking back to my little guy’s newborn days, I can hardly believe how different our daily routine is a few years later.
 His nap times shifted and adjusted from the growth spurt to the teething phase to the preschool days.
+Since I wasn’t a stickler for a firm schedule, it was simple for me to readjust with each growing pain.
+We just went with the flow, and I noted what had changed.

 Striking a Balance With Scheduled Nap Times

-The consensus among experts is that a scheduled nap time is excellent.
-Yet, it’s not ideal for everyone.
+The consensus among experts is that a scheduled nap time is excellent.9 Yet, it’s not ideal for everyone.
 Maybe the perfect balance is to aspire to a schedule but remain flexible.
 In retrospect, that’s what I did, and it may be why our experience with napping has been positive!

-I still made sure baby napped each day.
+My son didn’t fight naps often.
+He rarely got to a point where he was too fussy to fall asleep.
+Perhaps that’s because while we stuck to a routine, we slipped into it naturally without forcing it.
+I still made sure my baby napped each day.
 But it wasn’t the end of the world if the nap happened a half-hour later than usual, for example.
 My casual relationship with our schedule allowed room for shifts and phases.
 Also, once he was done with naps, I could recognize it and take it for what it was.

-Quick Nap Time Rules of Thumb
+Nap Time Rules of Thumb

 Share